Manual Handling Instructor

 We also run public courses for individuals wishing to complete this course in our Training Centre in Cork.
 Please click here for scheduled dates.

-Call us on 021-4559180 for more details or send us a message via our contact form.
+Call us on 021-4559180 for more details or send us a message through our custom contact form here.